Layer8Err/laserfiche-api/docs/SearchesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **get_search_status**
+# **start_search_entry**
-> OperationProgress get_search_status(repo_id, search_token)
+> StartTaskResponse start_search_entry(body, repository_id)

-Get the status of a search using a token.
+Starts an asynchronous search task.

-- Returns search status. - Provide a token (returned in the create search asynchronous route), and get the search status, progress, and any errors that may have occurred.
-When the search is completed, the Location header can be inspected as a link to the search results. - OperationStatus can be one of the following : NotStarted, InProgress, Completed, Failed, or Canceled.
+- Runs a search operation on the repository. - The status for search operations must be checked via the Tasks route. - For datetime search criteria that relate to time zone like CreateDate and ModifiedDate, the value should be in UTC time. - Optional body parameters: FuzzyType: (default none), which can be used to determine what is considered a match by number of letters or percentage.
+FuzzyFactor: integer value that determines the degree to which a search will be considered a match (integer value for NumberOfLetters, or int value representing a percentage). - Required OAuth scope: repository.Read

 ### Example
 ```python